 Conversions are a helpful metric because they give a simple way to compare advertisement channels.
 Conversions provide a snapshot of how effectively your landing pages draw potential new customers.
 If you keep track of conversions, you can see which kinds of funnels are the most effective to optimize your internet marketing strategies.

 Conversions are also helpful for pinpointing problems and areas for improvement in your digital marketing funnel.
-For example, a poor conversion rate on a form submission may indicate a flaw in landing pages’ user interface.
+For example, a poor conversion rate on a form submission may indicate a flaw in the landing pages’ user interface.

 There is no one-size-fits-all approach to defining conversions, but you can look at market research to see which conversion practices are most common and effective.
 You should model your in-house advertising conversions after best practices in both your industry and other industries.